Depart home for Lima, Peru

 City tour of Lima, and sampling regional treats

 A half-day walking tour of Lima’s historic center — a UNESCO World Heritage Site — introduces the Plaza Mayor, the Basilica and Convent of San Francisco and its catacombs, and the lively Miraflores district.
-Cultural Discovery: Here, we’ll participate in a Peruvian cuisine cooking demonstration and sample a regional specialty: lucuma ice cream.
+Here, we’ll participate in a Peruvian cuisine cooking demonstration and sample a regional specialty: lucuma ice cream.
 Often likened to sweet potato or butterscotch, the lucuma fruit is indigenous to Peru and used in a variety of desserts.
 We'll have lunch at a local restaurant, then spend the rest of the afternoon at leisure.
 Dinner is on your own and the perfect opportunity to discover Lima's gastronomic goings-on.
 Here’s a helpful hint: Lima is renowned for ceviche, fresh seafood “cooked” in citrus juice, and is home to more than 16,000 cevicherias.

 Journey to the rainforest and explore the mystical jungle town of Iquitos

 We’ll put Iquitos in our sights this morning when we fly from Lima to the adventurous “Capital of the Amazon,” nestled deep in the Peruvian rainforest.
 A 20th-century rubber boom launched Iquitos into jungle-shrouded modernity, and today the city is a fascinating study in contrasts — a place where handcrafted canoes sail alongside cruise ships, and open-air restaurants and glistening mansions share the streets with bustling markets and mud huts.
-Cultural Discovery: Experience the vibe of everyday life in the Amazon with a visit to a local market.
+Experience the vibe of everyday life in the Amazon with a visit to a local market.
 Spend the rest of the afternoon at leisure or further exploring Iquitos; we’ll reconvene this evening when we head out for dinner at a local restaurant.

 An exploration of Iquitos, from manatees to the rubber boom; embarking the deluxe m/v Zafiro